JakkalaNagaVamsiKrishna/JakkalaNagaVamsiKrishna/README.md

 ## Hi there ...
 I am a undergrad student from IIT Kharagpur.

-I'm currently learning backend and database management systems to build a project.

 I'm looking to contribute on a project related to ML or CV.

-I'm interested in learning data analytics and looking for some project partners.

 So far I know ..
- C, Cpp, python, prolog,
- frontend dev(HTML,CSS,JS), React, Nodejs.
+ C, Cpp, python, prolog, OCaml. frontend dev(HTML,CSS,JS), React, Nodejs.